The Day Before You Came: Lyrics

 Tony Hawks, in his work One Hit Wonderland, cites "The Day Before You Came" when commenting that despite the ABBA lyricists' genius, "there were occasions when [Benny and Björn] clearly had difficulty coming up with lines which provided the requisite number of syllables to complete a line", thereby causing the girls to sing things that no native English speaker would ever actually say.
 His "favourite line" due to its bizarreness is "there's not I think a single episode of Dallas that I didn't see", and responds with the equally bizarre sentence "...there's not I think a single example of better lyrics that I didn't see".
 He refers to these "nonsense lyric[s]" as gems, and argues "what does it matter when as long as it's got a catchy tune".
 He adds, via a dialogue with a character named Willie, that "[Euro-dance artists] just sing about whatever they want and don't worry in the slightest if it makes any sense or not".

-The intention to emphasise the mundanity of the narrator's life by using precise timings also leads to illogicalities.
-In the opening verse we are informed that she left the house at 8 am "because I always do", that her train was on schedule, and that she reached her desk "about a quarter after nine".
-So the journey from home to work takes one hour after fifteen minutes.
-However she leaves at 5pm ("there's no exception to the rule") but instead of arriving home at 6.15,as the lyric would suggest, she returns at "8 o'clock or so" - the difference of 1 hour 45 minutes being explained by her stopping off for "some Chinese food to go" - which seems a remarkably long diversion.